 Do not take amphetamine and dextroamphetamine combination with a monoamine oxidase (MAO) inhibitor (eg, isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]).
-Do not start taking this medicine during the 2 weeks after you stop a MAO inhibitor.
-If you take them together or do not wait 2 weeks, you may develop confusion, agitation, headaches, restlessness, stomach or intestinal symptoms, a sudden high body temperature, an extremely high blood pressure, or severe convulsions.
+Do not start taking this medicine during the 2 weeks after you stop an MAO inhibitor.
+If you take them together or do not wait 2 weeks, you may develop confusion, agitation, headaches, restlessness, stomach or bowel symptoms, a sudden high body temperature, an extremely high blood pressure, or severe seizures.

 This medicine may cause serious heart or blood vessel problems.
-This may be more likely to occur in patients who have a family history of heart disease.
-Check with your doctor right away if you have chest pain, trouble breathing, or fainting while taking this medicine.
+This may be more likely in patients who have a family history of heart disease.
+Check with your doctor right away if you or your child have chest pain, trouble breathing, fainting, or a fast, irregular heartbeat while using this medicine.

-Tell your doctor right away if you or your family notice any unusual changes in behavior, such as an increase in aggression, hostility, agitation, or irritability.
-Also tell your doctor if you have hallucinations or any unusual thoughts, especially if they are new or getting worse quickly.
+Tell your doctor right away if you or your family notice any unusual changes in behavior, including an increase in aggression, hostility, agitation, irritability, or suicidal thinking or behaviors.
+Also tell your doctor if you or your child have hallucinations or any unusual thoughts, especially if they are new or getting worse quickly.

 This medicine may cause some people to feel a false sense of well-being or to become dizzy, lightheaded, or less alert than they are normally.
 It may also cause blurred vision or other vision problems.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

-If you have been using this medicine for a long time and you think you may have become mentally or physically dependent on it, check with your doctor.
+If you have been using this medicine for a long time and you think you may have become mentally or physically dependent on it, check with your doctor right away.
 Some signs of dependence may be:

-A strong desire or need to continue taking the medicine.
+A strong desire or need to continue using the medicine.

 A need to increase the dose to receive the same effects.